Trust a Self-Signed Certificate or a New CA

 Alternatively, you can also add the certificate to each application's key store.
 For example, to add a certificate into the JFrog Artifactory key store, you can add it directly to the host's JVM's trusted KeyStore.

-For HA setup, you need to add the certificate to every node's trusted directory or the keystore.
-The certificates are not propagated between HA nodes automatically.
+For High Availability setups, add the certificate to every node's trusted directory or keystore.
+Certificates are not propagated between HA nodes automatically.

 Trust a self-signed certificate in Xray instances/nodes

-When an Xray instance/node is configured to go through an SSL proxy that uses a self-signed certificate, you may encounter the following issue when performing tasks such as an online database sync.
+When an Xray instance or node is configured to go through an SSL proxy that uses a self-signed certificate, you may encounter the following issue when performing tasks such as an online database sync.

-1. To resolve this issue, import the Proxy certificate into each Xray instance/pod by placing it under /etc/ssl/certs/ in the Xray machine/container/pods.
-This is the default directory used by Go applications (such as Xray) when importing SSL certificates.
+/etc/ssl/certs/in the Xray machine, container, or pod.
+This is the default directory used by Go applications (such as Xray) when importing SSL certificates. - Restart Xray.